| How the concept of the cyborghas changed human self-perception

 augmented human brain and an artificial body.
 I argue that she is still

+a human because she has a human brain.
 Although cyborgs have influenced our understanding of self, they have

 the potential to do much more.
 They have informed our concepts of self